Website icon Xpert.Digital

 Logistics without people?

-The megatrends of digitalization, automation and autonomization will also shape logistics processes in the future.
-Increasingly precise sensors and more powerful software will enable systems that do the work of human specialists in more and more areas.
-The step towards a camp without people?
+The megatrends of digitalization, automation, and autonomization will shape logistics processes in the future.
+Increasingly precise sensors and more powerful software will enable systems to perform the work of human specialists in more and more areas.
+Is this the beginning of a warehouse without people?

-Not entirely unlikely, as development is already well advanced.
-For many people, robots have become an integral part of everyday life.
-The use of industrial robots has long been standard in the manufacturing industry.
-Logistics still had some catching up to do here.
-This is mainly because robots are more or less blind and deaf.
-It is not that they lack strength, but that they lack human senses.
-And in order to function smoothly in the warehouse, future generations of robots will have to master these senses.
+It's not entirely unlikely, as the development is already well advanced.
+For many people, robots have become indispensable in everyday life.
+The use of industrial robots in manufacturing has long been standard practice.
+Logistics, however, has lagged behind.
+This is primarily because robots are more or less blind and deaf.
+They don't lack strength, but rather the senses of humans.
+And to function smoothly in warehouses, future generations of robots will need to master precisely these senses.

-Gripping objects of different types and properties is still a problem.
+Gripping objects of varying types and textures remains a particular challenge.
 Nevertheless, robots are being used more and more frequently in warehouses.
-According to a survey by real estate developer Jones Lang LaSalle among 200 European logistics experts, around 50 percent said they were already using automation technologies in the warehouse.
-Of these, 55 percent are already using robots.
+According to a survey of 200 European logistics experts conducted by real estate developer Jones Lang LaSalle , approximately 50 percent stated that they already use automation technologies in their warehouses.
+Of these, 55 percent already employ robots.

 Robots are changing logistics

-And the market continues to move.
-This is not least due to the strong growth of the logistics industry and the resulting shortage of workers.
-The higher performance of automated processes in terms of precision, speed and operating time (keyword 24-hour service) is another reason for the trend towards robots.
+And the market continues to evolve.
+This is due in no small part to the strong growth of the logistics sector and the resulting labor shortage.
+The superior performance of automated processes in terms of precision, speed, and operating time (keyword: 24-hour service) is another reason for the trend toward robotics.

-Picking robots take over the job of warehouse workers
+Picking robots are taking over the job of warehouse workers

-In addition to Amazon's Kiva system, there are a number of other developments that are continually expanding the range of applications for robots in intralogistics:
+Besides Amazon's Kiva system, there are a number of other developments that are continuously expanding the range of applications for robots in intralogistics:

 Fetch and Freight

-Fetch Robotics has developed a picking combination of two robots (called Fetch and Freight) .
-The duo completes their orders independently and steers autonomously through the warehouse on their wheels.
-The Fetch model takes the desired item from the shelf with its extendable gripper arm.
-His partner Freight is equipped with a basket into which the goods are placed.
-Once the basket is filled or the order has been processed, it transports the goods to a picking station.
+Fetch Robotics has developed a picking system consisting of two robots (named Fetch and Freight) .
+The duo performs its tasks independently, navigating autonomously through the warehouse on its wheels.
+At the shelf, Fetch uses its extendable gripper arm to retrieve the desired item.
+Its partner, Freight, is equipped with a basket into which the goods are placed.
+Once the basket is full or the order is complete, Freight transports the goods to a picking station.

 Toru and Kado

-Magazino is pursuing a more advanced approach with its transport robot Toru .
-Similar to Fetch, it navigates independently through the rows and processes pick lists in order to bring the goods to the picking station after the order has been completed.
+Magazino takes a more advanced approach with its transport robot Toru.
+Similar to Fetch, it navigates autonomously through the aisles and works through pick lists to bring the goods to the picking station once the order is completed.

-Another robot developed by Magazino can be used where a warehouse worker would normally wait to prepare the delivered items for dispatch.
-This, Kado , corresponds to a picking station, which means that it accepts the delivered goods using a scanner and camera, identifies them and then prepares them for shipping or the next production stage.
+Where a warehouse worker would normally wait to prepare the delivered items for shipment, another robot developed by Magazino can be deployed.
+This robot, Kado , functions as a picking station, meaning it receives the delivered goods using a scanner and camera, identifies them, and then prepares them for shipping or the next production stage.

-The combined use of both devices could make it possible in the future to manage a conventional shelving warehouse without any human labor.
-But that's not the only place where the use of electronic helpers makes sense: automatic small parts warehouses, shuttle systems or paternoster warehouses can also benefit from the use of the picking station.
-Because even with these delivery systems, the Kado can be integrated into the removal opening instead of the usual packing station - i.e. exactly where the warehouse worker previously stands.
+The combined use of both devices could make it possible in the future to manage a conventional shelving warehouse entirely without human labor.
+But the use of these electronic assistants makes sense not only there: Automated small parts warehouses, shuttle systems, and paternoster warehouses can also benefit from the picking station.
+In these systems, too, the Kado can be integrated at the picking opening instead of the usual packing station – precisely where the warehouse worker currently stands.

 Baxter

-The Baxter, a robotic solution from Rethink Solutions , was specifically designed to work safely with people.
-In contrast to conventional industrial robots, the Baxter belongs to the generation of cooperative robots (KOBOTs) that interact in close collaboration with humans.
+The Baxter, a robotic solution from Rethink Solutions, was specifically designed for safe collaboration with humans.
+Unlike conventional industrial robots, the Baxter belongs to the generation of collaborative robots (KOBOTs) that interact closely with people.
 Using its sensors and camera technology, it constantly scans its surroundings and slows down as soon as people are nearby.

-He also uses his camera eyes to identify and grab objects.
-Thanks to accurate force sensors and compliant arms, Baxter blends well into a variety of environments.
-The collaborative system can be flexibly adapted to a wide range of applications: it can stack containers at the picking station or carry out co-packing tasks such as filling boxes with goods.
+Furthermore, it uses its camera eyes to identify and grasp objects.
+Thanks to precise force sensors and compliant arms, Baxter integrates well into a wide variety of environments.
+This collaborative system can be flexibly adapted to a broad range of applications: it can stack containers at the picking station or perform co-packing tasks, such as filling cartons with goods.

-In addition to the use of pure robots, there is an interim solution: exoskeletons that mechanically support and relieve people in their work.
-The Fraunhofer Institute has developed such a skeleton that is suitable for use in logistics.
+Besides the use of pure robots, there is an intermediate solution: exoskeletons that mechanically support and relieve humans in their work.
+The Fraunhofer Institute has developed such a skeleton, which is suitable for use in logistics.

-There are already support structures worn on the body.
-However, these have so far been relatively heavy and restrict the wearer's freedom of movement.
-This is exactly where the Fraunhofer Institute comes in.
-For this purpose, drive modules are integrated into the device on the wearer's elbows and shoulders.
-These also allow for quick and intuitive movements and allow the user to move freely.
+While body-worn support structures already exist, they are currently relatively heavy and restrict the wearer's freedom of movement.
+This is precisely where the Fraunhofer Institute's approach comes in.
+The device integrates drive modules at the wearer's elbows and shoulders.
+These allow for quick and intuitive movements, enabling the user to move freely.

-In addition, an external spine relieves the wearer's back.
-Instead, it cushions the load on the hips or the floor, allowing for an ergonomic working posture.
-Pressure sensors in the glove are used to determine weight and thus determine the force used by the device.
-According to the institute, the project will go into practical testing this year and could be ready for the market in around four years.
+Furthermore, an external spine relieves strain on the wearer's back.
+Instead, it cushions the load-bearing forces onto the hips or the ground, thus allowing for an ergonomic working posture.
+Pressure sensors in the glove measure the weight and therefore determine the force applied to the device.
+According to the institute, the project will enter practical testing this year and could be ready for market in about four years.

 CONCLUSION

-According to experts, the increasing use of robots in intralogistics will increase productivity enormously.
-In addition, it will influence the location strategy of logistics companies, as the labor cost factor will become significantly less important.
+Experts believe that the increasing use of robots in intralogistics will significantly boost productivity.
+Furthermore, it will influence the location strategies of logistics companies, as labor costs will become much less important.

-So it no longer seems to be a question of 'if', but simply of 'when' before robotics will become widespread in logistics.
+It therefore seems that it is no longer a question of 'if', but merely of 'when', until robotics will become widespread in logistics.

-Xpert.Plus is a project from Xpert.Digital.
-We have many years of experience in supporting and advising on storage solutions and in logistics optimization, which we bundle in a large network Xpert.Plus
+Xpert.Plus is a project of Xpert.Digital.
+We have many years of experience in supporting and consulting on warehouse solutions and in logistics optimization, which we combine under Xpert.Plus in a large network.

 I would be happy to serve as your personal advisor.